-Helena Public Schools provides wireless "internet only" network access available to students, staff and guests who wish to use their personal devices while in District owned facilities.
+Helena Public Schools provides wireless network access to students, staff, and guests who wish to use their personal devices while in district owned facilities.
 The following will apply:

-- All Helena Public Schools policies concerning legal and acceptable use of District systems, devices, and the Internet apply, as well as any other applicable Helena Public Schools appropriate conduct policies. - Wireless access is available within District owned facilities - The guest wireless network is a public network and as such there should not be expectation of privacy or secure communications. - Guest wireless is provided as a best effort service and there are no guarantees of service. - Users are responsible for maintaining up-to-date antivirus software, firewalls, etc. on their personal devices.

-- Only those District systems that are publicly accessible via the Internet will be accessible from the guest wireless network. - Helena Public Schools technical staff will not provide technical support for users' personal devices on the wireless network.
+- All users must follow the Technology Use Agreement when using a personal device on HSD-Guest. - HSD-Guest is a public network, and as such there should not be an expectation of privacy or secure communications and no guarantees of service. - Users are responsible for maintaining up-to-date antivirus software, firewalls, etc. on their personal devices. - Printing is not available on HSD-Guest.
+Only those district systems that are publicly accessible via the internet will be accessible using HSD-Guest. - Helena Public Schools will not provide technical support for users' personal devices on HSD-Guest.

-Consequences for disregarding the rules of this Technology Use Agreement
+Consequences for Violating the Student Technology Use Agreement

-Depending upon the age of the student and the severity and frequency of the misuse or abuse, one or more of the following consequences may occur:
+Depending on the age of the student and the severity and frequency of the misuse or abuse, one or more of the following consequences will occur: